 Then I saw another mighty angel coming down from heaven, wrapped in cloud, and the rainbow on his head, and his face like the sun, and his feet like pillars of fire, and holding in his hand a little scroll, opened.
-And he set his right foot on the sea and his left foot on the land, and cried with a loud voice, like a lion roaring.
-And as he cried, the seven thunders gave utterance.
-And at the sound of the seven thunders, I was about to write, but I heard a voice from heaven say, “Seal up what the seven thunders have said, and do not write it down.”
-And the angel whom I saw standing on the sea and on the land raised his right hand to heaven and swore by him who lives forever and forever, who created heaven and what is in it, the land and what is in it, and the sea and what is in it, that no more time would pass, but that in the days of the trumpet to be sounded by the seventh angel, the mystery of God would be fulfilled, just as he announced to his servants the prophets.
+And he set his right foot on the sea and his left foot on the land.
+And he cried with a loud voice, like a lion roaring.
+And as he cried, the seven thunders raised their voices.
+And as the seven thunders spoke, I was about to write, but I heard a voice from heaven say, “Seal up what the seven thunders have spoken, and do not write it down.”
+And the angel whom I saw standing on the sea and on the land raised his right hand to heaven and swore by him who lives forever and forever, who created heaven and what is in it, the land and what is in it, and the sea and what is in it, that there would be no more delay, but that in the days of the trumpet to be sounded by the seventh angel, the mystery of God would be fulfilled, just as he announced to his servants the prophets.

 John’s book is a revelation of Jesus Christ because he appears so different from the person John knew before or even after the resurrection.
 Although he wrote that ‘we have come to know and believe the love that God has for us’, on seeing him he falls at his feet, as though dead.
 Here the son of God seems even more distant, and it is left for us to recognise who he is: by the clothing of cloud (1:7) and rainbow (‘the’ rainbow of 4:3), the sun-like radiance of his face (1:16), the fire below his waist (1:15, Ezek 1:27, 8:5), his voice like a roaring lion’s (5:5), the reference to his right hand (1:16).
 Even if one prefers not to identify the mighty angel as the Son of God, it must be acknowledged that he appears very like him, and that John feels his appearance to be of great significance.
 Similar uncertainty arises in relation to the angel at 14:14 (and indeed 19:9f).

 The seven thunders have a message which can be put into words, but we are not told what it is.
-An obvious one is that the world should tremble, for the sounding of the last trumpet is imminent.
-Standing on the sea and land and looking towards heaven, the angel swears by him who created land and sea and who has total control over them.
+An obvious one is that the world should tremble, for the sounding of the last trumpet is imminent; God is not going to issue any more warnings.
+Standing on the sea and land and looking towards heaven, the angel swears by him who created land and sea and has total control over them.
 The world’s wise men will continue to assure us that there is no such God.
 They will continue to maintain that the universe with its two trillion galaxies all arose from a singularity the size of a pea, that life is just a complex organisation of matter, and that its wonders are all natural wonders.
 But God is God, and his purpose will be fulfilled.
 The mystery revealed to the prophets is his kingdom on earth, which all history has been moving towards.

 The seventh trumpet is not blown until 11:15.
 The announcement that time has run out indicates that the three and a half years in which the two witnesses prophesy, encompassed by 10:8-11.14, do not follow chronologically from 9:21.
-Rather, the two witnesses prophesy over the same period as the horrors heralded by the trumpets.
+Rather, the witnesses prophesy over the same period as the trumpets.
 Accordingly, while the second ‘woe’ is clearly that of the sixth trumpet, the woe is not said to have passed until the end of their prophesying (11:14).

 And the voice that I had heard from heaven spoke to me again, saying, “Go, take the scroll that is open in the hand of the angel who is standing on the sea and on the land.”
 So I went to the angel and said, “Give me the little scroll.”
 And he said to me, “Take and eat it; it will make your stomach bitter, but in your mouth it will be as sweet as honey.”
 And I took the little scroll from the hand of the angel and ate it.
 It was as sweet as honey in my mouth, but when I had eaten it my stomach was made bitter.
 And he says to me, “You must again prophesy about many peoples and nations and languages and kings.”

-The edible scroll or book (biblion) evokes the ministry of Ezekiel, which began with a vision of God similar to that at the beginning of John’s prophecy.
-After the vision, God – not an angel – gave Ezekiel a scroll with words of lamentation and woe on both sides.
-Having eaten it, he was to prophesy to the house of Israel – not to ‘many peoples of foreign speech’ – concerning their immediate future.
-The ingesting and digesting of the scroll was a metaphorical enactment of what prophecy involved: assimilating the word of God and replicating it on parchment.
+The edible scroll or book (biblion) recalls the ministry of Ezekiel, which began with a vision of God similar to that at the beginning of John’s prophecy.
+After the vision, God himself – not, as here, an angel – gave Ezekiel a scroll with words of lamentation and woe on both sides.
+After eating it, he was to prophesy to the house of Israel – explicitly not to ‘many peoples of foreign speech’ – concerning their immediate future.
+The ingesting and digesting of the scroll metaphorically enacted what prophecy was: assimilating the word of God and replicating it on parchment.

-John, a Jew, must prophesy about Gentile peoples and kings, concerning a much later time.
+John, a Jew, must prophesy about a much later time.
 In contrast to his other visions, he must first eat a little scroll.
-The angel utters the same oath as does the angel at the end of Daniel’s prophecy (Dan 12:7), suggesting that the scroll is Daniel’s relatively short book.
+The angel utters the same oath as the angel utters at the end of Daniel’s prophecy (Dan 12:7), suggesting that the scroll is Daniel’s relatively short book.
 The book was to remain sealed until the time of the end (Dan 12:4); now it is opened.
-Its subject is the future history of the Jews insofar as it interacts with Gentile peoples and kings, and Revelation 11-13 draw heavily upon it.
-Thus John’s role is not so much to prophesy new things as to open up what has already been set down.
+Its subject is the future history of the Jews insofar as it interacts with Gentile peoples and kings, and Revelation 11-13 draws heavily upon it.
+John’s role is not so much to prophesy anything new as to open up what has already been set down.

 And I was given a rod like a staff, and told, “Rise and measure the temple of God and the altar and those who worship there, but do not measure the court outside the temple; leave that out, for it is given over to the nations, and they will tread the holy city for forty-two months.”

 The far future was spoken about in the later part of Ezekiel’s book.
-He saw a new temple in Jerusalem.
+He saw a new temple in Jerusalem, including an altar for sacrifice.
 A man-angel showed Ezekiel round the city and temple, measuring as he went.
-In this way the angel emphasised that the holy city would physically rise again after the foretold destruction.
+In this way the angel emphasised that the holy city would physically rise again after its destruction.
 God would set his throne there, and would dwell with the children of Israel forever.
 Zechariah had a similar message (Zech 2).
-John is to understand that, despite the first destruction of Jerusalem and its temple in 586 BC and the second destruction in AD 70, the vision seen by Ezekiel will come to pass.
+John too is to understand that, despite the first destruction of Jerusalem and its temple in 586 BC and the second destruction in AD 70, the vision seen by Ezekiel will come to pass.

-Whether the nations will occupy the physical Jerusalem during this time is unclear from this passage.
-Jesus prophesied that after the Jews had fallen by the sword and been led out of their land captive, Jerusalem would be ‘trodden by the nations until the times of the nations are fulfilled’ (Luke 21:24).
-The Jews revolted against the Romans in AD 67-70: many were slaughtered, most of the remainder were sold as slaves, and Jerusalem was devastated.
+Near the end of his ministry Jesus said there would come a time when the city would be surrounded by armies, the Jews would fall by the sword and be led out of their land captive, and Jerusalem would be ‘trodden by the nations until the times of the nations are fulfilled’ (Luke 21:24).
+This prophecy is generally taken to refer to the Jews’ revolt against the Romans in AD 67-70: many were slaughtered, most of the remainder were deported and sold as slaves, and Jerusalem itself was devastated.
 Thereafter the city was ruled by non-Jews until the Arab-Israeli War of 1948, when Israel became a state and the western part came under Jewish control.
 In 1967, following another war, Israel took over the eastern part.
-However, some 35% of the population remains Arab, so 1967 cannot signify the absolute end of the ordained period.
-Gentiles continue to tread the streets of Jerusalem.
+Some 35% of Jerusalem’s population is still Arab.

 Deuteronomy 4:30, 32:36: